 The Yankees had to look classy.
 That came from DiMaggio.
 “Joe, you look great,” was one of the most uttered phrases in New York during that era, at parties and exhibitions, ballgames and press conferences.
 Joe sought assurance from those around him, and he had more pride than anyone ever to lace a pair of cleats.
-In the end, that’s possibly what stifled his enjoyment of life.
+In the end, that is possibly what stifled his enjoyment of life.

 He was an original Italian-American hero, but his significance touched the soul of people from all backgrounds and ethnicities.
 To most people, Joe DiMaggio was the closest thing to perfection they would ever encounter.
 There was an untouchable magnetism to Joe that could never be quelled, and that was forever exhilarating.

-Fans would sell their box seats at Yankee Stadium just to sit in the bleachers and watch him command centre field with regal precision.
+Fans sold their box seats at Yankee Stadium just to sit in the bleachers and watch him command centre field with regal precision.
 “Even with my untutored child’s eye, I could sense something supremely special about DiMaggio’s play,” wrote Stephen Jay Gould in Triumph and Tragedy in Mudville.
 “I didn’t even know the words or their meaning, but I grasped, in some visceral way, his gracefulness, and I knew that an aura of majesty surrounded all his actions.”

 Beneath the mythology, it must have been a remarkable sight to see such a tall man run so fast and with such elegance.
 It may even have been an unprecedented athleticism in baseball.
-Teammates would be simultaneously uplifted and fazed by his hunger, as a scowl or shake of the head mediated standards on the Yankees.
+Teammates ere simultaneously uplifted and fazed by his hunger, as a scowl or shake of the head mediated standards on the Yankees.

 Deep down, was Joe ever comfortable, ever content, ever settled?
 When the cheers floated away, when the party lights faded, he was an anxious and addled man.
 It turns out the perfect man had problems, too, just like all of us.

 He rose to prominence during an era where baseball was truly beloved.
-Accordingly, the Major League lifestyle, indeed the Joe DiMaggio lifestyle, became something millions of kids dreamed about.
+Accordingly, the major league lifestyle, indeed the Joe DiMaggio lifestyle, became something millions of kids dreamed about.
 To walk in that iconic uniform, to sign autographs, to be mobbed, to chase women, and to drink cocktails at Toot’s Shors?
 Hell, we all wish we were him.
 Joe D had it all, to the extent that he was jealous of people who had simpler lives.

 Santiago, a fisherman enduring hard times, thinks about DiMaggio whenever reassurance is needed about his own strength.
 Just as Joe played on through a serious bone spur injury, Santiago finds the inner heart to continue fishing and win the respect of other fishermen in the town.
-It’s a wonderfully compelling metaphor.
+It is a wonderfully compelling metaphor.

 Seventeen years after the novel, DiMaggio was again referenced in almost religious tones by Paul Simon and Art Garfunkel in Mrs Robinson, their musical ode to America’s former glory:

 Once again, DiMaggio is deployed symbolically to mourn the loss of past dignity and scorn the decadence of American modernity.
-The lyrics show how the general public looked towards Joe for escapism and held him aloft as the defining avatar of true aspiration, which was seemingly lost in the sixties, a decade besmirched by the Vietnam War.
+The lyrics show how the general public looked towards Joe for escapism and held him aloft as the defining avatar of true aspiration, which was seemingly lost in the 1960s, a decade besmirched by the Vietnam War.

+However, perhaps the best praise came from his typically laconic contemporaries on the field.
 “DiMaggio was the greatest all-around player I ever saw,” said Ted Williams, his Red Sox adversary.
 “His career cannot be summed up in numbers and awards.
 It might sound corny, but he had a profound and lasting impact on the country.”

 What a mesmeric life.
 What a giant story.
 What a man.

 Joe DiMaggio was a 3-time MVP and a 9-time World Series champion.
-The Yankees won the pennant in ten of his thirteen seasons, and only lost the Fall Classic once with Joe in the lineup.
+The Yankees won the pennant in ten of his thirteen seasons, and they only lost the Fall Classic once with Joe in the lineup.
 He was the first player to earn $100,000, and boy did he earn it.
-Joe collected 2,214 career hits and drove in 1,537 runs, in addition to maintaining a .325 career average, 26th best among guys with at least 7,500 plate appearances.
+Joe collected 2,214 career hits and drove in 1,537 runs, in addition to maintaining a .325 career average, 26th best among players with at least 7,500 plate appearances.

-DiMaggio was twice a batting champion and twice led the league in home runs.
+DiMaggio was twice a batting champion and he twice led the league in home runs.
 He had more dingers than strikeouts in seven different seasons, a record that will never be touched.
 He even did it for five consecutive years beginning in 1937, as if to prove his astounding ability.

 Joe only struck out 369 times in 7,673 career plate appearances.
 By comparison, Mark Reynolds struck out 223 times in the 2009 season alone, while Giancarlo Stanton surpassed DiMaggio’s lifetime total in career game number 331.
-Joe amassed his mark in 1,736 games.
+Joe amassed his strikeout mark in 1,736 games.
 The Jolter whiffed just 4.8% of the time, and the most he ever struck out in a single season was 39 times.
 Stanton recently struck out 40 times in 24 games.

 “One cannot extract the essence of DiMaggio’s special excellence from the heartless figures of his statistical accomplishments,” Gould concluded.
 Joe’s career numbers were stifled by his service during World War II, as three prime years were wasted.
 Moreover, the cavernous left-centre field at Yankee Stadium, known as Death Valley, frustrated DiMaggio throughout his career.
 Indeed, Bill James once calculated that Joe lost more home runs due to his home park than any other player in baseball history.

-Even for all the platitudes lavished upon him down the years, there was always a sense that DiMaggio could have delivered even more; that, if the war didn’t happen and Yankee Stadium had less punishing dimensions, he would rank among the greatest who ever lived statistically as well as spiritually.
+At this point, it is worth taking a detour from praising what Joe DiMaggio was to analysing what he could have been.
+Even for all the platitudes lavished upon him down the years, there was always a sense that DiMaggio could have delivered even more - that, if the war did not happen, and if Yankee Stadium had less punishing dimensions, he would rank among the greatest who ever lived statistically as well as spiritually.

-DiMaggio lost three years to the war.
-If we add three seasons worth of performance to his overall record, gleamed solely from his pre-war average output, Joe would have finished with 2,792 hits, 454 homers, 1,935 RBI and 493 doubles.
-Exceedingly good, but not quite in the truly historic realm.
-Yet, it’s important to note that those lost seasons came right in his prime years, when DiMaggio was 28, 29 and 30-years old.
-It’s not ridiculous to suggest that those campaigns would have been his greatest, outperforming his typical pre-war baseline.
-Although his role was far from strenuous, Joe may have been able to prolong his career for perhaps twenty seasons if the momentum hadn’t been lost in its middle.
-Accordingly, it’s reasonable to suggest that he may have topped 3,000 hits, 500 homers and 2,000 RBI if the war didn’t occur.
+Although his role was far from strenuous, Joe may have been able to prolong his career for perhaps twenty seasons if the momentum had not been lost in its middle.
+Accordingly, it is reasonable to suggest that he may have topped 3,000 hits, 500 homers and 2,000 RBI if the war did not happen.
 No player before him had ever accomplished that.

 Now, imagine the numbers if Joe was healthy, uninterrupted during his prime and playing his home games at Fenway Park, that lyrical bandbox for right-handed hitters.
 This almost happened in 1947, when drunken executives from the Red Sox and Yankees verbally agreed to swap superstars, with Ted Williams moving to the Bronx and DiMaggio heading to Boston.
 When everybody woke up the next day, clearer heads prevailed and the deal was nullified.

 When he eventually retired, DiMaggio ranked fifth on the all-time home run list with 361, behind only Babe Ruth, Jimmie Foxx, Mel Ott and Lou Gehrig.
-However, even that hallowed position didn’t do full justice to his work.
+However, even that hallowed position did not do full justice to his work.
 This was a man who achieved so much, but who was destined for even more, had his peak remained undamaged.

 Joseph Paul DiMaggio was born Giuseppe Paolo DiMaggio on November 25th 1914 in Martinez, California.
 The eighth of nine children, the kid was named after his father, an immigrant fisherman who worked hard in San Francisco and earned enough money to bring his mother, Rosalia, over from their native Italy.